Fortnite: How to Use Sprites for Extraction, Leveling, and Mastery

 • Survive the extraction window instead of treating it like a safe interaction.

-The risk-reward piece is what makes this system different from normal loot.
-If you are eliminated before the extraction completes, you lose the Sprite you were carrying, and other players can contest or steal that unbanked progress.
-In practice, that means extraction zones will attract third parties, late rotates, and players who know someone else is trying to cash out.
-Do not walk into an Extraction Site as if it were a vending machine.
+The risk-reward piece is what separates this from normal loot.
+If you are eliminated before the extraction completes, the Sprite you were carrying drops and other players can pick it up and steal that unbanked progress.
+A brand-new Sprite you have never extracted is gone for good unless you find it again.
+Extraction zones therefore attract third parties and late rotates from players who know someone is trying to cash out.
+Do not walk into an Extraction Site like it is a vending machine.
 Treat it like a mini endgame.

 A useful habit is to decide before you rotate whether this is a “bank now” run or a “push for Level 5” run.
-If your loot is mediocre, mobility is weak, or the zone is collapsing into a crowded area, extract early and take the guaranteed progress.
-If your kit is stable and the lobby is thinning out, then it makes sense to keep leveling before you risk the site.
+If your loot is mediocre, your mobility is weak, or the zone is collapsing into a crowded area, extract early and take the guaranteed progress.
+If your kit is stable and the lobby is thinning out, keep leveling before you risk the site.

 How to level Sprites to Level 5 faster